parkr/blogsource/source/_posts/2011-09-25-on-the-future.md

 layout: post
 title: On The Future
 date: 2011-09-25 12:11:10 EST
-categories: perspective cornell future work career linguistics tech
+categories: perspective cornell future work career linguistics tech education
 ---

 Following my arrival at Cornell, I began considering my future much more seriously.
 What would I like to see myself doing in 5 years?
 How will I get myself there?